 As we want the result as values, start your formula under cell B1 with =VALUE.

-Use the LEFT formula as an argument under VALUE formula.
-It works because VALUE formula takes text string as an argument and we know that LEFT is a formula associated with string manipulation.
+Use the LEFT formula as an argument under the VALUE formula.
+It works because the VALUE formula takes a text string as an argument, and we know that LEFT is a formula associated with string manipulation.